Negotiators agree to rules for Nicaragua dialogue

-MANAGUA, Nicaragua (AP) — Nicaragua’s government and representatives of the opposition say they have agreed on the underlying rules for a dialogue aimed at resolving political turmoil that has cost hundreds of lives and dragged on for nearly a year.
+MANAGUA, Nicaragua (AP) — The government and representatives of the opposition said Tuesday night that they have agreed on the underlying rules for a dialogue aimed at resolving Nicaragua’s political turmoil that has cost hundreds of lives and dragged on for nearly a year.

-Vatican ambassador Waldemar Sommertag read a joint statement from the two sides announcing a framework for talks Tuesday night.
+The Vatican’s ambassador, Waldemar Sommertag, read a joint statement from the two sides announcing a framework for talks.

-After a week of meetings, the sides agreed that Sommertag will serve as a “witness” to the talks, but unlike a previous short-lived dialogue effort last year, there will not be mediators.
+After a week of meetings, the sides agreed that Sommertag will serve as a “witness” to the talks, but unlike a short-lived dialogue effort last year, there will not be mediators.
 Representatives of the Roman Catholic and evangelical churches in Nicaragua will be invited as domestic witnesses.

-The parties set a tentative goal of finalizing negotiations March 28, but among the first hurdles will be agreeing on an agenda for the talks.
+The sides also that said agreements will be reached by consensus and that those agreements will be the foundation of what the talks produce.

 Most Read Nation & World Stories